Dave Inc.

 DAVE Fundamental Analysis

-Operational Efficiency DAVE delivered strong returns with ROE of 31.6% and ROA of 21.3%, reflecting effective capital utilization.
-The asset turnover of 0.35 suggests moderate efficiency in generating revenue from assets.
-The high fixed asset turnover of 189.6 indicates productivity from minimal capital investments in fixed assets.
+Operational Efficiency DAVE demonstrates strong returns with ROE of 31.6% and ROA of 21.3%, indicating effective capital utilization.
+Asset turnover of 0.35 suggests moderate efficiency in generating revenue from its asset base, while the high fixed asset turnover of 189.6 reflects an asset-light business model.
+The negative cash conversion cycle of -17 days indicates efficient working capital management, with the company effectively leveraging supplier financing.

 Quarterly Revenue